Visualize and outline a project using our timeline template to view past and future milestones.

 Making your own timelines is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share them.
-Get started by selecting the Timeline template, then take the following steps to make one of your own.
+Miro is the perfect tool to create and share them.
+Get started by selecting the timeline template, then take the following steps to make one of your own.

 Decide on the story you want to tell.
 What is your timeline going to communicate?
 It might be a mini-roadmap, a workflow, a project, or a campaign timeline.
 Once you decide on the purpose, you’re ready to fill it with meaningful data.